Johnny Lynch, The Pictish Trail

 VICE: As oil supplies dwindle over the next few decades, do you see introspective-yet-euphoric indie music becoming Scotland’s greatest export?
 Or, more broadly, how will independence impact Scotland’s cultural relations with the rest of the world?

-Alex Salmond has promised that an independent Scotland would keep the Queen as head of state—isn’t the point of all this to get rid of over-privileged English people, or is she all right because she’s actually German?
+Alex Salmond has promised that an independent Scotland would keep the Queen as Head of State – isn’t the point of all this to get rid of over-privileged English people, or is she alright because she’s actually German?